Frequently Asked Questions: Access-on-Demand

 Lyft

-- Enroll and wait for your Lyft Pass to be linked.
+- Enroll and wait for the Lyft Pass to be linked.

-- Ensure you have a valid secondary payment method (avoid Apple Pay to prevent pre-authorization holds).
+- Ensure a valid secondary payment method (avoid Apple Pay to prevent pre-authorization holds) is available.

-- Confirm your Lyft Pass appears (under “Personal + Promo”) before booking.
+- Confirm the Lyft Pass appears (under “Personal + Promo”) before booking.

 - After rides, the fare breakdown shows how much RTD covered.